 Background & Training

 Mihaela Poliana Aniculaesei (MIACP) has completed a Masters in Assessment, Counselling and Psychotherapy for Children, Families and Couples in 2011 in Bucharest, Romania.

 She also has a full qualification in Gestalt Therapy and also in body (somatic) therapy, which is used to help with trauma.
-She incorporates EFT, guided meditation and dream work from a Gestalt Therapy approach in her work .
+She incorporates EFT, guided meditation and dream work from a Gestalt Therapy approach into her work .